 For developers, a self-service experience allows provisioning and configuring instances of databases, monitoring, and big data services without having to be subject matter experts, because the Operator has that knowledge baked into it.

-Application metadata: name, version, icon, required resources, installation, and so on.
+Application metadata.
+For example: name, version, icon, required resources.

 A repository of CSVs, CRDs, and packages that define an application.